Kerchner’s

 which exactly replicate themselves.
 The process of nuclear cell division that

-produces two daughter cells that are genetically identical to each other and to
+produces two daughter cells that are genetically

-the parent cell.
 Compare to Meiosis.

 Molecule - The smallest particle of a